RamVasuthevan/Personal-Website/website/_posts/2024-01-30-Python-Counter-Zeros.md

 > c2[1] = -1  # c2: Counter({2: 3, 1: -1})
 > ```

-When a Counter is subtracted from another Counter by using `-`, the values are not set to zero or negative numbers
+When a Counter is subtracted from another Counter by using **-**, the values are not set to zero or negative numbers:

 > ```python
 > c1 = Counter([0, 1, 1, 2, 2, 2])